raphaelmerx/govbudget/content/fr/home/testing.md

 +++
-widget = "tdt/cases"  # See https://sourcethemes.com/academic/docs/page-builder/
+widget = "fr/testing"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.

 [design]
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
   columns = "1"

 [design.spacing]